The dawn and dusk of Ahmad Shamlou

 Perhaps this passion and this repressed enthusiasm for music is revealed in his poems later on and made him look for music within the words in poetry.

 Later, when his grandfather came to live with Ahmad Shamlou’s family, he found an alternative to quench his thirst for music, and that was his grandfather’s library, which he brought along with himself.
-He began writing his own childish writings at the outset of this important event.
+He began writing his childish writings at the outset of this event.
 Sometimes his compositions were admired by his teachers at school, but usually, he was punished (beaten) by his principal for writing “gibberish” instead of studying.

 Learning French and German at high school opened a vast domain of literature to him.
 At the same time, reading Iranian newspapers and literary periodicals acquainted him with modern Persian poetry, which was in its infancy.
 It was during this period that he started writing his early poems.

 The time of Shamlou’s adolescence coincided with World War II, and the Allied invasion of Iran in the summer of 1941.
 Like the majority of Iranians, Ahmad Shamlou despised the Allied troops who occupied his country.
-Therefore, he joined a group of young people who sabotaged Soviet troops.
+Therefore, he joined a group of young people who sabotaged Soviet forces.
 But he was captured and sent to a Soviet POW camp in the north of Iran and was imprisoned for more than a year.
-While he was in prison he realized that he had made a childish mistake and did not belong there.
+While he was in prison, he realized that he had made a childish mistake and did not belong there.
 This event of imprisonment at the rather young age of 17 or 18 seems to have been a turning point in his life.
 After he was released, he did not go back to school, and he never received a formal academic education during his life following this traumatic event.

-Early Adulthood and Early Works
+Ahmad Shamlou’s Early Adulthood and Early Works

 Modern Poetry and Nima Youshij